NoakLiu/GraphSnapShot/README.md

-This project implements the Static Sampling and Dynamic Re-Sampling for Efficient Graph Learning Storage and Retrieval.
+This project implements the Static Pre-Sampling and Dynamic Re-Sampling for Efficient Graph Learning Storage and Retrieval.

 ![model construction](./assets/SSDReS.png)